 Ric adds: “Do practice so you know one or two points that each slide brings to your story naturally.
 You can perform free-form easy if you know what you absolutely need to include to support your upcoming points.”

-You’ll have to make a decision about this one -- whether you should animate objects on your slide, or not.
-Also do you want to use slide transitions?
-Animation is movement, and movement pulls the eye of the audience away from you to the slides.
+You’ll have to make a decision about this one; whether you should animate objects on your slide, or not.
+Also, do you want to use slide transitions?
+Any animation is a movement, and movement pulls the eye of the audience away from you to the slides.
 20 seconds is too short a time for them to refocus on you during that particular slide, and that explains why you must decide whether animation will add value to your slide, or otherwise.